timothyshull/programming_notes/hardware/digital_design.md

         - 2-wire interface with a clock and a bidirectional data pin
         - used similarly to SPI
     - Universal Serial Bus (USB)
     - Ethernet.
-I2C (pronounced “I squared C”) is a
+I2C (pronounced "I squared C") is a

 #### Serial Peripheral Interface (SPI)
 - easy to use and relatively fast